papaDoc/FastSwitch/README.md

     // "syntax_X": { ["ext_A1, ext_A2"], ["directory_A1", directory_A2] },
     //               ["ext_B1", "ext_B2"], ["directory_B1", "directory_B2"]
     //             }
     // N.B.
-The "syntax_X" must be the string found in the lower right corner if the SublimeText2
+The "syntax_X" must be the string found in the lower right corner if the SublimeText 2/3
     // Example: "Plain Text", "C++".
 "Python", "Markdown"
     //
     // With the above settings when in mode_X (Ex C++) and you are currently in the file: